Supply Chain Human Rights

 We are committed to sourcing Roundtable on Sustainable Palm Oil (RSPO) certified palm oil, which aims to strengthen social development, environmental protection and economic prosperity across the sustainable palm oil value chain.
 We also have expectations of our centrally managed suppliers of restaurant and par-fry oil to address human rights concerns.

-McDonald’s leverages existing certification schemes, including Forest Stewardship Council® (FSC®), Programme for the Endorsement of Forest Certification (PEFCTM) and PEFC-endorsed national systems, which ensure the rights of forest-dependent communities are respected.
+McDonald’s leverages existing certification schemes, including Forest Stewardship Council® (FSC®), Programme for the Endorsement of Forest Certification (PEFC) and PEFC-endorsed national systems, which ensure the rights of forest-dependent communities are respected.

 Supporting Family Friendly Spaces Program in China

 McDonald’s works with partners and suppliers to support working parents in the supply chain as a member of the IETP.
 We encouraged Happy Meal toys suppliers to partner with IETP and their implementation partner CCR CSR to create Family Friendly Spaces at several facilities in China.
 These have subsequently had a meaningful impact on migrant workers.
 Across China, millions of workers have to leave their children in rural villages with family and friends while they are away working at urban factories.
 The program reunites some of these “left-behind” children with their working parents during the school summer holidays